davidnsousa/mcsd/.github/CONTRIBUTING.md

 Push to your fork and submit a pull request.
 This project only accepts pull requests related to open issues.
 If you wish to sugest a new feature or a change, first create a new issue for that purpose.
 Bug fixes and improvements are welcome!

-For further questions contact davidnsousa@gmail.com.
+For further questions contact me from https://davidnsousa.github.io/.